PickNikRobotics/beta_moveit_website/jobs/jobs.md

                 <img class="peopleIcon" src="../images/hand-icon.png">
                 <div class="introTitle">We Value Our Team</div>
                 <div class="line"></div>
-                <div class="introSubTextP">We hire world-class professionals.
-Life balance is a key value for us.
-We work hard and smart; long hours alone just wear people out.
+                <div class="introSubTextP">We are building a team of world-class professionals.
+Work-life balance is a key value for us.
+We work hard and smart.
+We believe in flexibility, freedom, internal mentorship, and the ability to work from anywhere.
+We take the initiative to do it right and believe in continuous improvement.
                 </div>
             </div>
         </div>